Leasowe: Transport

-Leasowe railway station is situated on the Wirral Line of the Merseyrail network.
+Leasowe railway station is a stop on the Wirral Line of the Merseyrail network.
+Electric trains run every 15 minutes during the day eastbound to Liverpool Central and westbound to West Kirby; this reduces to 30 minutes in late evenings and on Sundays.

+Bus services in the area are operated primarily by Arriva North West, A2B Travel and Al's Coaches.
+Routes connect Leasowe with nearby towns including Birkenhead, Hoylake and Wallasey; the 423 provides a regular service to Whitechapel, Liverpool.

 Governance

 Leasowe is part of the Wallasey parliamentary constituency and represented by Angela Eagle MP.

 The majority of the Leasowe area is governed locally as part of the Leasowe & Moreton East ward, which takes in the Leasowe housing estate, developments along Leasowe Road and East Moreton.
-Between 2008 and 2014, one of the councillors was Ian Lewis – the first-ever Conservative councillor to represent the area on Wirral Council.
+Between 2008 and 2014, one of the councillors was Ian Lewis - the first-ever Conservative councillor to represent the area on Wirral Council.
 The most recent local elections took place on 6 May 2021, with the ward being represented by three Labour Party councillors.